Sponsored message

 )

-Long Beach Councilmember Kristina Duggan, who helped reach the agreement with Synergy, said the setback law harms city finances.
-The city gets 8.5% of local revenue from oil production, funds designated for coastal infrastructure.
+he chair of the Los Cerritos Wetlands Authority, Kristina Duggan, is also a Long Beach councilperson.
+She said the setback law harms city finances; Long Beach gets 8.5% of local revenue from some oil production, funds designated for coastal infrastructure.

 “We have wells off of the coast of Long Beach on our oil island where we can't drill new wells, and it is so far from sensitive areas,” Duggan said.
 “It really makes a difference.
 We rely on oil production for revenue in Long Beach.”